alexeygrigorev/workshops/temporal.io/README.md

 - Network timeouts
 - Rate limiting

-So we need a reliable way of making retrials.
-We can implement it ourselves, but it will be a lot of code that we will need to maintain.
+We need a reliable way to handle retries.
+We can implement it ourselves, but that requires a lot of code to maintain.

 Let's use a special tool for that: Temporal.io.
 It provides a reliable way to orchestrate workflows with retry logic and durable execution.